I’ve suffered with depression pretty much my entire life, the severity waxing and waning as the days go by.

 I Hype Myself Up Before I Leave

-I find that for short trips especially, garnering a large amount of hype for my trip can keep my depression at bay at least until I get home.
+For short trips especially, garnering a large amount of hype for my trip can keep my depression at bay at least until I get home.

 I Don’t Force Myself to Stick to A Strict Itinerary